A Visitor's Guide to Exploring Downtown Dallas, TX

 Food in downtown Dallas provides the true taste of the city.
 From five-star dining to casual bites on a patio, local restaurants add to the excitement of visiting the city center.
 Slow-cooked meats from places like the Pecan Lodge are often a staple of repeat visits.
 The Dallas Farmers Market is open seven days of the week and offers more tastes to explore.

 History runs deep in Dallas.
 The city has seen rapid growth, turbulent moments, and triumphant times since establishing in the mid-1800s.
-It's well worth the time in Dallas to touch upon this history at places like the Old Red Museum and the Sixth Floor Museum at Dealey Plaza.
+It's well worth the time in Dallas to touch upon this history at places like the Sixth Floor Museum at Dealey Plaza.
 If anything, the city's history speaks for itself from the many historic buildings and landmarks of downtown.

 Other fun things to do downtown include catching live music, taking a trolley ride, and spending time at a beautiful downtown park.
 On the outskirts of the central part of the city, other cultural attractions like the Dallas Zoo and the George W. Bush Presidential Library offer excellent day trips from downtown.